ms-jpq/isomorphic_copy/README.md

 **Local -> SSH -> Docker**

-If you have to copy inside a `Docker` container on a remote machine via `SSH`
+If you want to copy from a `Docker` container on a remote machine.

 from local run `cssh <ssh-args>` to remote